oracle/graal/truffle/docs/DSLNodeObjectInlining.md

 }
 ```
 However `@Child` nodes have some drawbacks.
 Most notably, the `@Specialization` cannot be `static` and we
 cannot generate uncached variant of the node.

-With DSL inlining, one can create an inlinable wrapper node
+With DSL inlining, one should either make the `RaiseErrorNode` inlineable if beneficial, or if it is a node that:

+* has a lot of specializations with multiple instances, or
+* cannot currently be inlined, or
+* has a lot of cached fields that cannot be inlined

-that initializes the `RaiseErrorNode` on demand:
+then one can create an inlinable wrapper node that initializes the `RaiseErrorNode` on demand:
 ```java
 @GenerateInline
 @GenerateUncached